15 Easy Exercises You Can Do on an Airplane

 - Staying Hydrated and Eating Light: Alcohol and caffeinated beverages promote dehydration.
 Drink plenty of water and eat light meals to keep comfortable and reduce bloating.

-- Choosing the Right Footwear for Comfort and Support: Wear comfortable shoes like KURU travel shoes for optimal foot support during flights.
-KURU’s KURUSOLE and KURUCLOUD technologies provide a custom fit and support for all-day comfort.
+- Choosing the Right Footwear for Comfort and Support: Pack KURU travel shoes for your next trip—they offer unbeatable foot support during flights and are perfect for exploring your destination.
+With KURU’s KURUSOLE and KURUCLOUD technologies, you’ll get a custom fit and comfort that lasts all day, whether you’re sightseeing in New York City or strolling through streets in Europe.

 With these exercises and tips, you’ll feel refreshed at your destination.
 If you’re expecting, be sure to research airplane exercises for pregnancy to keep you and your baby safe.